Information Technology

 ITC 101 Computer Essentials 3-0-3

 This computer literacy course, intended for non-IT majors, is designed to familiarize students with fundamental computer concepts.
-Students will learn to use the computer through handson experience with word processing, spreadsheet, presentation, and operating system software.
+Students will learn to use the computer through hands-on experience with word processing, spreadsheet, presentation, and operating system software.
 This class is designed to help students successfully navigate through their college coursework.
 Touch keyboarding skills are required.

 ITC 102 Introduction to Information Technology 3-0-3